 As your Customer Validation program scales, it becomes more and more important (and increasingly difficult) to measure your team’s performance effectively.
 Doing so requires immediate visibility into the core success metrics you’ve laid out for your team so you can measure and analyze team activity without spending days on spreadsheets, logs, and reports.
-Starting with version C14.1, the Enterprise Edition of the Centercode Platform automatically records project activities and delivers insights for understanding and improving team performance.
+Centercode Platform automatically records project activities and delivers insights for understanding and improving team performance.

 How Does it Work?

 First, Centercode leverages your user teams to differentiate tester participants from applicants and internal users, like observers and test managers.
-C14.1 then tracks user activities for internal and external teams separately, giving you the ability to manage both tester and project team performance in one place.
+Centercode tracks user activities for internal and external teams separately, allowing you to manage both tester and project team performance in one place.
 Centercode’s existing abilities to gather tester-focused information have been expanded to collect and synthesize a broad range of internal user data, including which team members handled each piece of feedback and what their response time was.

 Establish KPIs and SLAs for Performance Measurement